Royal Emissaries Wanted

 With its budget-price and featuring more than 80 levels, 9 islands, numerous trophies and achievements, cut-scenes and plenty of challenges to keep most strategy fans immersed in the gameplay, I can safely say that Royal Envoy is a definite must-buy game for gamers who enjoy time-management strategy titles.

-Top Time-Management PC Games
+This post is part of the series: Top Time-Management PC Games

 Can’t get enough of Flo and her time-sensitive antics?
 Well here are a few other games you might be interested in, too.